dmitrypol/dmitrypol.github.io/_drafts/redis-leaderboard.md

   {"fund_id1":"{\"name\":\"fundraiser 1\"}","fund_id2":"{\"name\":\"fundraiser 2\"}"}...}
 {% endhighlight %}

-`LeaderboardGet` will format data for UI presentation.
+`LeaderboardGet` class will format data for UI presentation.
 It will expect a `FundLeaderboard` record.
 It also supports pagination and search.
 There is a very interesting [RedisSearch](https://github.com/RedisLabsModules/RediSearch) module but we used [mongoid_search](https://github.com/mongoid/mongoid_search) gem.
-The downside of this approach is that we first need to query MongoDB to get fundraiser IDs and then hit Redis for leaderboard data.
+We first need to query MongoDB to get fundraiser IDs and then hit Redis for leaderboard data.

 {% highlight ruby %}
 class LeaderboardGet